Cheyenne Frontier Days: Cinch Rodeo Shootout

-PBR Challenger Tour/Touring Pro Division
+PBR Challenger Tour / Touring Pro Division

-The PBR’s first minor league tour, the Touring Pro Division, had an event at Cheyenne Frontier Days for several years.
+The first minor league tour of the Professional Bull Riders (PBR), the Challenger Tour, had an event at Cheyenne Frontier Days for several years.
 It started in 2001 and ran through 2010, until returning in 2018.
-The Touring Pro Division debuted in 1995 and was known as such until being renamed in 2001 as the Challenger Tour.
-It was changed back to its original title of the Touring Pro Division in 2010.
+The tour made its debut in 1995 as the Touring Pro Division, was renamed the Challenger Tour in 2001, and was changed back to its original title of the Touring Pro Division in 2010.